8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 1. Everyone has a portfolio.
 2. Every portfolio has 5 categories.
 3. Each category can grow and shrink independently of the other categories.
-4. Each type is based on characteristics, not the thing itself.
+4. Each category is based on characteristics, not the thing itself.
 5. Things may move between types based on historical performance.

 Let's use dessert as a metaphor.